Imtela04/device-map/README.md

 ## What It Does

 Device Maps renders network devices as draggable markers on a MapLibre map, connected by road-routed links.
+At low zoom, devices render as WebGL icon sprites for performance.
+At high zoom (> 13), they switch to draggable DOM markers with Lucide icons.
 Dragging a device re-routes its connected links via OSRM.
 The FastAPI backend handles routing requests, caches results, and serves a JWT-authenticated API.

 ---